raspberrypi/documentation/faqs/README.md

 ### Why does cpuinfo report I have a BCM2835?

 The upstream Linux kernel developers had decided that all models of Raspberry Pi return bcm2835 as the SoC name.
 At Raspberry Pi we like to use as much upstream kernel code as possible, as it makes software maintenance much easier, so we use this code.
 Unfortunately it means that `cat /proc/cpuinfo` is inaccurate for the Raspberry Pi 2 and Raspberry Pi 3, which use the bcm2836 and bcm283 respectively.
 You can use `cat /proc/device-tree/model` to get an accurate description of the SoC on your Pi model.

-### Does it have an official programming language?

-The Raspberry Pi Foundation recommends Python as a language for learners.
-We also recommend Scratch for younger children.
-And ny language which will compile for Armv6 (Pi 1) or Armv7 (Pi 2) can be used with the Raspberry Pi, so you are not limited to using Python.
-C, C++, Java, Scratch, and Ruby all come installed by default on the Raspberry Pi.

 ### How do I run a program at startup?